pcolmant/repanier/README.md

         Protocol 2
         PermitRootLogin no      <<--- uncomment and set to no AllowGroups sshusers    <<--- new line to add
-5. Do not close *this current* SSH session.
+6. Do not close *this current* SSH session.
     ```commandline
     service ssh restart
     ```
 7. On a new SSH session, log you in with user `repanier`.
+Reminder : Use the correct shh port.
 Then test.
     ```commandline
     sudo -l
     ```